 Coordination of cross-border proceedings with foreign courts is encouraged and implemented on a regular basis.
 Canada adopted the UNCITRAL model law on cross border insolvency in 1997, with changes specific to Canada at and after that time.
-This is done under Part IV of the CCAA and Part XIII of the BIA, for both recognition of foreign proceedings in Canada, and for recognition of the orders of Canadian courts in foreign proceedings.
-Canadian courts can exercise jurisdiction over non-Canadian entities and assets if the 'centre of main interest', known as COMI is in Canada.
-These are always questions of fact, and can be hotly contested at the outset of proceedings.
+This is incorporated into Canadian law under Part IV of the CCAA and Part XIII of the BIA, for both recognition of foreign proceedings in Canada, and for recognition of the orders of Canadian courts in foreign proceedings.
+Canadian courts can exercise jurisdiction over non-Canadian entities and assets if the 'centre of main interest', known as "COMI", is in Canada.
+These always involve questions of fact and can be hotly contested at the outset of proceedings.
+In the Matter of Voyager Digital recently saw the Ontario Superior Court provide renewed guidance on the determination of COMI in the context of a public company.
 Cross border cooperation of foreign courts with Canadian courts has occurred in multiple cases, including under Chapter 15 proceedings under the Code.